apache/amoro-site/amoro-site/content/quickstart/quick-demo.md

 Set the concurrency of the optimizer to 1 and click `OK`.

-Then you can switch the tab to `Optimizer`, you can find the newly launched optimizer here.
+Then you can switch the tab to `Optimizers`, you can find the newly launched optimizer here.

 ![Optimizers](../images/quickstart/optimizers.png)